tracy-git123/tracy-git123.github.io/projects/edaproject.md

 ## 5. Investigation of applicant Age values:
-- As shown in the output above the highest age entered is 1814 and lowest age is 0 indicating some data entry errors as these ages are unrealistic age values for an applicant and would skew the data.
+- As shown in the output above the highest age entered is 1814 and the lowest age is 0 indicating some data entry errors as these ages are unrealistic age values for an applicant and would skew the data.
 - In order to remove these outliers, I removed rows from the dataset where the age value was under 18 or over 100.
 This resulted in the removal of 648 rows.
 - Interestingly, there still appear to be some applicants where the age value is 100.
 This may be plausible but would require further investigation to ensure this is not a data error.